Zilliqa/zilliqa-developer/Mining.md

     ```
 ***

-6. **(Optional)** Ensure that your docker image is the latest if you have already launched the zilliqa:testnetv3 docker before:
-    ```
-    sudo docker pull zilliqa/zilliqa:testnetv3
-    ```
-***

-7. Find out your current IP address in the command prompt and record it down.
+6. Find out your current IP address in the command prompt and record it down.

    > **NOTE:** If you are using **Option 1b** as stated in the [Network Setup](#network-setup) above, you can skip this step.